Duugu/wow_menu/readme ENGLISH.txt

 ----------------------------------------------------------------------------------------

 1. What is the script doing?
-(German version below)

 The script has two modes: "Login" and "Play".
 You can switch between them with ALT + F1.
 In "Login" mode, you can select characters and enter the game world with them, create new characters, switch to another server or delete characters.